Dedzsinator/pyHMSSQL/README.md

 query SELECT * FROM employees WHERE dept_id IN (SELECT id FROM departments WHERE name = 'Engineering')

 -- UNION
-query SELECT id, name FROM employees UNION SELECT id, name FROM departments
+query SELECT id, name FROM employees UNION SELECT id, name FROM departments # returns

 -- INTERSECT
-query SELECT dept_id FROM employees INTERSECT SELECT id FROM departments
+query SELECT dept_id FROM employees INTERSECT SELECT id FROM departments ✅

 -- EXCEPT
 query SELECT id FROM departments EXCEPT SELECT dept_id FROM employees